 There is a double-edged sword emotion tied to it though, which is what I think makes it so addictive.
 An excuse to peruse people’s thoughts, beliefs and emotions and connect with others you can’t do on a regular basis is a really nice option.
 But, the side effect of that knowledge is, ironically, knowing too much.
 You can’t hide in the digital age.
 People know when you’re online, when you’ve read things and what you think and feel about an array of subjects.
 But, because we’re still hidden behind a screen, there is still a degree of mystery that leaves us baffled, and not in a good way.
 That is because we can be so open one minute, and then easily shut everything else down the next.
 You are a ubiquitous enigma, on whatever level you choose.
 That is when things get tricky.

 So, in order to feel better, I should actively know less?
 Bingo.
-Do you remember back in the good ol’ days when none of this existed and we all lived our own lives?
+Do you remember back in the good old days when none of this existed and we all lived our own lives?
 Or, we’d pick up a phone and actually call our friends?
 We never spoke every day, and we certainly didn’t know so much about them on a superficial level, yet, there was never any questioning on the strength of the relationship’s bond.
 Maybe a bit of mystery is necessary to keep people from second-guessing everyone’s movements?
 Maybe, instead of assuming what someone’s activity means when you’re not together in the physical, we go about our day?
-Don’t get me wrong, these thoughts have broken my brain a few times in the past.
-Until I realised I was being an utter buffoon about it.
-So, my suggestion, abstain from social media.
+Don’t get me wrong, these thoughts have broken my brain a few times in the past, too.
+Until I realised I was being an utter buffoon about it all.
+So, my suggestion: abstain from social media.

 Cold turkey time.
-Aside from important messages that need be sent to people to make arrangements in the physical, or to read the news (proper news though, and you could just watch BBC for that anyway) then try a week without idly scrolling through your feed and see how you feel.
-You’ll suddenly realise how much time you waste, living your life by trying to be inspired by other people.
-Replace that urge to look at everyone else and instead pick up a book, or go to an art class, take a walk, visit a new place.
+Aside from important messages that need be sent to people to make arrangements in the physical or to read the news (proper news though, and you could just watch BBC for that anyway) then try a week without idly scrolling through your feed and see how you feel.
+You’ll suddenly realise how much time you waste living your life vicariously through 2 minute’s worth of nothingness videos.
+Replace that urge to look at everyone else and instead pick up a book, go outside and take a walk, visit a new place.
 Do absolutely anything but focus on that touchscreen accessible tripe.

-However, I am posting this to Facebook, just so the word gets out…That is not hypocrisy, I promise.
+However, I am posting this online, just so the word gets out…That is not hypocrisy or anything, I promise.